Cyanide-Truck-Games/Cyanide-Truck-Games/Browser/README.md

 # Browser
-This is where all browser game will go
+This is where all browser games will go